Axter-com/ABetterTranslator/ABetterTranslator/Docs/SupportedLanguages/README.md

 # Supported Languages
-Currently only the associated language tag is listed below.
+Currently only the associated language tags are listed below.
 In the future, this file will get updated with the language name and associated language details.

 # Language Tags